armbrustlab/MarPRISM/README.md

    - Sum the RPK by species and sample, then divide by one million to generate a conversion factor.
    - Divide the RPK by the conversion factor to calculate TPM per contig.
    - Sum TPMs by Pfam for each species and sample.
 8. **Filter species bins:** Retain only species bins with at least 70% of eukaryotic core transcribed genes (CTGs) expressed ([MarFERReT.v1.core_genes.csv](https://zenodo.org/records/10278540), filter for lineage Eukaryota).
+Retain only species bins identified as protists.
 9. **Create a data frame:**
    Fill in missing Pfams for a species, sample pair with `0`.